kxa319/fluorescence-distribution/README.md

 # fluorescence-distribution
-Increment-based downsampling approach to calculate distribution of a fluorescent signal across 50 bacterial cells
+Increment-based downsampling approach to normalise distribution of a fluorescent signal across 50 bacterial cells